systematic-magic/aop/front matter.rst

 5.2.
 Check the format of correspondence line.
 There can be one of few correspondence lines this section.

-	- Check that name of author in corresspondence line(s) fully matches name in author list (it should be exact match, i.e. middle name initials should also match, if present).
+	- Check that name of author in correspondence line(s) fully matches name in author list (it should be exact match, i.e. middle name initials should also match, if present).

 	- Check that author name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).